shalex88/camera-controller/README.md

 ## TODO

-1. Use string_view instead of string where possible
-2. Use span instead of other containers.
-Check how it should be passed
-3. Set Nagle's algorithm on TCP sockets
+- Set Nagle's algorithm on TCP sockets?
+- FpgaTransport implements GenTL to be GenICam-compliant (GenTL.h)